cloudfoundry/cf-networking-release/docs/12-known-issue-asgs-with-too-many-bound-spaces.md

 ---
-title: Know Issue - Policy Server DB Failures when a Non-Global ASG is Bound to More than 148 Spaces
+title: Know Issue - Policy Server Mysql DB Failures when a Non-Global ASG is Bound to More than 148 Spaces
 expires_at: never
 tags: [cf-networking-release]
 ---

 ## Issue
-The policy-server pre-start fails when upgrading to cf-networking-release version 3.68.0 or higher.
+The policy-server pre-start fails when upgrading to cf-networking-release version 3.68.0 or higher when using mysql.

 ### Symptom 1: failing on migration 82